Coernel82/SEPA-QR-for-Woocommerce/README.md

 The program has been written by a professional programmer - however fully free of charge.
 The program comes as is and we cannot give support.
 I have no clue about it and the programmer can't work for free!

 # Full integration in Woocommerce
 I am more then happy if someone integrates the code into the Woocommerce core!
+The topic is discussed here: https://github.com/woocommerce/woocommerce/issues/27661